Overview

 What is customer experience analytics?

 Customer experience analytics is the process of collecting and analyzing customer feedback from sources such as reviews, surveys, social media, and contact center conversations to identify sentiment, recurring issues, and operational trends.
+It uses natural language processing and machine learning to process large volumes of unstructured feedback automatically, giving CX teams a real-time picture of how customers feel and what is driving satisfaction or dissatisfaction.

 What data sources are used in customer experience analytics?

 Common data sources include online reviews, social media posts, NPS and CSAT surveys, support tickets, contact center transcripts, and in-app feedback.
 The most comprehensive platforms consolidate all of these into a single view.
+The more data sources a platform can connect, the more complete the picture of customer experience becomes.
+Platforms that rely on a single channel, such as surveys only, tend to miss a significant portion of customer sentiment.

 How is customer experience analytics different from traditional surveys?